mahenth/TaskTW/README.md

     * JavaScript (Vanilla JS for AJAX requests, modal interactions, notifications, search/filter)
 * **Database:**
     * SQLite (default for development)
-    * PostgreSQL / MySQL (can be configured for production, requires respective database drivers like `psycopg2-binary` or `mysqlclient`)
 * **Dependency Management:** `pip` and `requirements.txt`

 ## Setup and Installation